Skip to content

 }

-field.
-It uses a VLQ base 64 encoded string to map lines and positions in the compiled file to corresponding original files.
-You can use tools like source-map-visualization and source map visualization to visually present this mapping and verify file availability.
+The most critical part of a source map is the mappings field.
+It uses VLQ base 64 encoding strings to map lines and positions in the compiled file to corresponding locations in the original file.
+You can use tools like source-map-visualization and source map visualization to visually represent this mapping and verify file availability.

-starts at position 65 in the minified content. - Original code: The word
+• Generated code: The word const starts at position 65 in the minified content.

-starts from line 2 and column 2 in the original content.
+• Original code: The word const starts from line 2 and column 2 in the original content.

 This way, developers can quickly determine the relationship between the minified code and the original code, making the debugging process smoother.